MMachado05/floss-alternatives/README.md

 Linux or FreeBSD.
 This is a rabbit hole, so I'll let you do your own digging.
 Word to the wise; the desktop environment will matter a lot more to the layman than anything else (you're looking for keywords like "Cinnamon," "KDE," "GNOME," "Xfce," "Mate," and a few others.)

 ## Code Editing (examples: Sublime, Cursor)

+TODO: Break this up into text editors and IDEs, something for the website.

 * [VSCode](https://code.visualstudio.com/) [🔴](https://github.com/microsoft/vscode)
 * [VSCodium](https://vscodium.com/) [🟢](https://github.com/VSCodium/vscodium) Support by improving the project!
 * [Neovim](https://neovim.io/) [🟢](https://github.com/neovim/neovim) Support here: [Donate to Neovim](https://opencollective.com/neovim)